micmejia/bible-dump/AMPC/Proverbs/Prov 7.md

-Suddenly he [yields and] follows her reluctantly like an ox moving to the slaughter, like one in fetters going to the correction [to be given] to a fool _or_ [^a]_like a dog enticed by food to the muzzle_
+Suddenly he [yields and] follows her reluctantly like an ox moving to the slaughter, like one in fetters going to the correction [to be given] to a fool _or_ _like a dog enticed by food to the muzzle_